xmartlabs/XLRemoteImageView/README.md

 1. Add the following line in the project's Podfile file.

-`pod 'XLRemoteImageView'`
+`pod 'XLRemoteImageView', '~> 2.0'`

 2. Run the command `pod install` from the Podfile folder directory.

-You can also install XLRemoteImage manually.
+You can also install XLRemoteImageView manually.
 We don't recommend this approach.
 The source files you will need are in XLRemoteImageView/XLRemoteImageView/XL folder.